 Property Protection

 Rather than wait for a flood to occur, you can act now to protect your property from flood damage.
 Even if you’ve never flooded before, in the life of a 30-year mortgage, there is a 26% chance of experiencing a flood if a property is located in the floodplain.
-Various retrofitting techniques are available to help minimize floodings such as elevating the building, constructing barriers out of fill or concrete, and flood proofing to make the building watertight.
-Because of Seabrook’s susceptibility to hurricanes and other tropical storms, measures that protect against high winds such as storm shutters or reinforced garage doors should also be considered.
+Various retrofitting techniques are available to help minimize flooding, such as elevating the building, constructing barriers out of fill or concrete, and floodproofing to make the building watertight.
+Because of Seabrook’s susceptibility to hurricanes and other tropical storms, measures that protect against high winds, such as storm shutters or reinforced garage doors, should also be considered.

 Drainage System Maintenance

-It is illegal in the City of Seabrook to dump any type of debris into a stream or drainage ditch.
-Debris can become entangled in culverts and streambeds, and impede drainage causing the flow of water to back up.
-Citizens should do their part to keep ditches free of debris, and not to allow grass clippings, oil, and other contaminants from getting in storm sewer inlets.
-Debris dumping should be reported to the Seabrook Public Works department at (281) 291-3286 or by filling out a report online via the Citizen Request Tracker.
+It is illegal in the City of Seabrook to dump any debris into a stream or drainage ditch.
+Debris can become entangled in culverts and streambeds, and impede drainage, causing the flow of water to back up.
+Citizens should do their part to keep ditches free of debris and prevent grass clippings, oil, and other contaminants from entering storm sewer inlets.
+Debris dumping should be reported to the Seabrook Public Works Department at (281) 291-3286 or by submitting an online report.